isabella232/Specs-18/MainenanceProcess/index.md

 What we really want is the ability to access deployment-scoped variables.
 It doesn't make much sense to talk about purely project variables since they really only have meaning _during_ a deployment; Think about variables that use environment or output variables.

 Instead what might solve this is providing a new variable type called `Deployment`.
-This could be selected from
+This could be defined in-place to use `latest` or `previous` or left empty to be provided later.
+When defining a schedule or running on demand and the field is empty, then

 ## Vision Fit ##
 ### Octopus as Enterprise ###